WORKING WITHOUT A NET

 "Drama is easy, comedy is hard".

-"Her style is conversational and engaging.
-You feel like she has just picked up a conversation where it last left off."
+Susan Rice's style is conversational and hysterical.
+You feel like she has just picked up a conversation where it off."
 Willamette Weekly

 Rice learned from wonderful headliners on road; comic's like Jerry Seinfeld, Bill Hicks, Sam Kinnison and Paula Poundstone.

 Her first TV comedy set on ABC's George Schlatter’s Comedy Club and followed with his Reunion show.
-Cable shows included Showtime Comedy on the Road, Comic Stripe Live, and Evening at the Improv.
+Cable shows included Showtime Comedy on the Road, Comic Stripe Live, and Evening at the Improv as well as the often laughed about " Pat Sajak Show"

 "She can go in and grab a crowd no matter what the circumstance." —David Tribble, President of Entertainment Solutions.